Skip to content

 The court emphasized that the 2014 US Farm Bill federally legalizes hemp where legal under state law.

 The Court found that the Farm Bill “contemplates potential conflict between the Controlled Substances Act [CSA] and preempts it.”
 HEMP INDUSTRIES ASSOCIATION v.
-US DRUG ENFORCEMENT ADMINISTRATION, No. 17-70162, 9th Circuit Court of Appeals, 2018.
+US DEA, No. 17-70162, 9th Circ.
+Court of Appeals, 2018.

-2015: Federal Nonenforcement – the Sequel, this time with Congress
+Federal Nonenforcement: the Sequel, this time with Congress

 2015: Consolidated Appropriations Act of 2016, Pub.
 L. No. 114-113, § 763, 129 Stat.
 2242, 2285 (2015), prevents the Justice Department from spending federal money to prosecute state-sanctioned activities with marijuana or industrial hemp.